Jordan-Stafford/Third-Party-APIs-Work-Day-Schedular/README.md

 THEN the saved events persist

 ## Description
 This is the 5th challenge assignment I did during my time in the UT Austin Coding Bootcamp.
 I have mastered the use of third-party APIs, local/sessional storages, JQuery, and JavaScript.
+Just type your note into the textbox next to your desired time and click the lock icon on the left.
+The note should save next time you view the page or refresh the app.

 ## Media
 ![GitHub_5](https://user-images.githubusercontent.com/114362462/212497060-bde88c53-f3b4-43ea-8141-8a107f1266af.png)